Using predictive multiplicity to measure individual performance within the AI Act: Additional information on the experiment in Section

-The corresponding regularization parameter $\lambda$ determines how much weight the penalty gets, with a higher value leading to more sparsity.
-For our experiments we set $\lambda = 0.01$.
-To ensure comparability, we use the same objective function for the ad-hoc approach.
+The corresponding regularisation parameter $\lambda$ determines how much weight the penalty gets, with a higher value leading to more sparsity.
+For our experiments we choose $\lambda \in [0, 1]$ separately per dataset such that the found Rashomon sets are of roughly the same size for all three datasets considered (details in Table~\ref{table:TreeFarms_parameters}). \\ To ensure comparability, we use the same objective function for the ad-hoc approach.
 Hence, a model $g$ is included into the Rashomon set if $Obj(g) \geq Obj(g_0) - \varepsilon$, which slightly changes the Rashomon set compared to Definition~\ref{def:rashomon_set}.
-As baseline model $g_0$, we select the model with best objective value found by TreeFarms, that is, $Obj(g_0) \approx 0.6236$ with $acc(g_0) \approx 0.6536$ and $3$ leaf nodes.
-The Rashomon set threshold is set to $\varepsilon = 0.05$.
-The model in the Rashomon set with the best accuracy has $acc(g) \approx 0.6734$.

-On the parametric multiplicity side, we train decision trees of varying depth, splitting criteria and random seed.
-To incorporate dataset multiplicity we bootstrap data subsamples of size $0.5 \cdot \lvert \mathcal{D}_{\textrm{train}} \rvert$.
+As baseline model $g_0$, we select the model with best objective value $Obj(g_0)$ found by TreeFarms (details in Table~\ref{table:TreeFarms_parameters}).
+The Rashomon set threshold is set to $\varepsilon = 0.05$ for all three datasets. \\ We consider parametric multiplicity by varying depth, splitting criteria, and random seed of the decision trees.
+To incorporate dataset multiplicity we bootstrap data subsamples of size $0.2 \cdot \lvert \mathcal{D}_{\textrm{train}} \rvert$.